Martin Rundkvist: Aska mead hall

 Rundkvist began investigating the area around Aska, a large hamlet near the town of Vadstena, in 2006.
 Known primarily for a rich 10th-century burial excavated in 1920 by Ture J:son Arne, Aska also has a large and oddly shaped mound, which Rundkvist described as "oval and flat-topped, like a raised tennis court".
 In his 2011 work on mead halls, he had termed Aska one of "the best candidates for elite settlements".
 In April 2013, Rundkvist and his colleague Andreas Viberg surveyed the mound with ground-penetrating radar, discovering evidence of a mead hall measuring 47.5 m long and up to 14 m wide.
 The mound, they determined, was a platform for the hall.
 Quoted in Archaeology, Rundkvist compared the hall to other contemporaneous élite sites in Fornsigtuna and Lejre, and particularly Gamla Uppsala.

 In the summers of 2020 and 2021, Rundkvist returned to Aska to excavate the platform which, other than trial trenches dug in 1985 and 1986, remained unexcavated.
 The dig uncovered part of the foundations of the mead hall from around 700 AD, including post holes, and artefacts such as two whale-bone gaming pieces, an iron pendant, flint flakes used to make fires, and a decorative Vendel Period shield mount.
 The excavations also uncovered around 30 stamped gold foil figures, or guldgubbar.
 Speaking to Sveriges Television, Rundkvist described it as only the third find of such figures in Östergötland, and said they may have represented the gods or royals; they may originally have been attached to support posts or high seats.

 In September 2020, several weeks after the initial excavation of the mead hall, Rundkvist led a metal-detector survey of the West Cemeteries at Aska, where the rich burial had been found 100 years earlier, and the East Cemetery, discovered near the platform mound in 2006.
 Their survey reported finds to the west, suggesting the presence of both a settlement site and burials, including five brooches from the Early Vendel Period and fragmented copper-alloy jewellery from the Middle Viking Age.
 To the east, the survey reported further finds from the Vendel and Viking periods, along with an undisturbed inhumation, which they left for future excavation.

 Swedish Skeptics' Association

 Rundkvist has been active in the skeptical movement, having chaired the Swedish Skeptics' Association and edited its quarterly Folkvett.
 He joined the organisation in 1997, and immediately began writing for its journal.
 In 2002, he became an editor of the journal, and two years later he joined the association's executive board.
 From 2011 to 2014, he served as its chair, appearing in the press as a skeptic of perceived pseudoscience.

 Awards and distinctions

-In 2020, the Royal Swedish Academy of Letters, History and Antiquities awarded Rundkvist the Academy's Antiquary Award in Silver "for many years of service and valuable editorship for the Academy journal Fornvännen".
+In 2020, the Royal Swedish Academy of Letters, History and Antiquities awarded Rundkvist their Antiquary Award in Silver "for many years of service and valuable editorship for the Academy journal Fornvännen".

+The Riksantikvarieämbetet, the Swedish National Heritage Board, has created an archive of all Rundkvist's research reports, "Martin Rundkvists arkiv".